keechma/keechma/guides/06-gluing.md

 ## Starting and stopping

-Keechma apps can be started and stopped.
+With `start!` and `stop!`, Keechma applications can simply be turned on and off.
 Stopping the app will do the cleanup (unbind the router) and remove it from the page.

 ```clojure
 (def app {[...list of routes...]